 You’re thrown off balance in turns due to poor weight distribution or objects shifting in your pack.

 There is a method to packing a backpack that is better than throwing your stuff in blindly.
-If you have to carry tools or small objects, put those things is a smaller bag or a tool roll to prevent them from rattling around freely.
+If you have to carry tools or small objects, put those things in a smaller bag or a tool roll to prevent them from rattling around freely.
 Make use of those little zippered compartments or pen pockets.

 Heavy objects should be placed closest to your back and right at the center of the pack, if possible.
-Lighter weight items, such as a clothing, jacket or shoes, should be placed farthest away from your back.
+Lighter weight items, such as clothing, jacket or shoes, should be placed farthest away from your back.
 If you don’t have enough stuff to fill up your backpack, increasing the risk of items shifting around, consider using a light jacket to take up that extra space.

-What to Consider When Choosing a Backpack
+What to Consider When Choosing a Motorcycle Backpack

 This topic could be an entire blog post in itself, and maybe I’ll take the time to do that.
 But for now, here are a few things to consider when selecting a backpack that’s right for you.